Capsicum whitefly

 - Torres Strait Permanent Biosecurity Monitoring Zone.

-These zones limit the spread of capsicum whitefly within the region and to the Australian mainland, by restricting the southward movement of fresh fruits and vegetables, soil, live plants, including cuttings, seedlings or plant products between the zones.
+These zones limit the spread of capsicum whitefly within the region and to the Australian mainland.

-Your vehicles, machinery and other goods moving between zones or to mainland Australia will be inspected to ensure pests or pest carriers are not moved from the zone.
+If you move vehicles, machinery or other goods between biosecurity zones or to mainland Australia, they will be inspected.
+This ensures pests and pest carriers are not moved from the zone.